Overview

 Goals

+Q).
 Why would I disable the Umbrella roaming client on my company network?

 There's normally no need to disable the Umbrella roaming client to have internal and external DNS work.
 The Umbrella roaming client uses the Domain Management feature to direct your internal DNS traffic to your normal DNS servers.
-You retain protection while the Umbrella roaming client runs on your endpoints on the network.
-However, there are some cases where you might need the roaming client disabled:
+This allows you to retain both protection and connectivity while the Umbrella roaming client runs on your endpoints on the network.

 - To provide a different 'on-network' and 'off-network' policy to roaming users who leave the network.